Where everything's made with love

 Sharing is caring!

 Peach season peaks in mid to late summer.
 No one would argue fresh peach jam is a little bit of heaven.
-But who wants to wait six months?
+But who wants to wait six months until fresh peaches are back in season?

-Beautiful, flawless unsweetened peach slices can be found in the frozen food aisle of your local grocery store right this minute.
-Picked at their peak and frozen with hours of harvesting, they are perfect.
+Beautiful, flawless, unsweetened peach slices can be found in the frozen food aisle of your local grocery store right this minute.
+Picked at their peak and frozen within hours of harvesting, they are perfect.

-Despite the fact it's 7 degrees below zero tonight in Nebraska, I can make gorgeous golden peach jam any time I want.
+Even though it's 7 degrees below zero tonight in Nebraska, as I write this, I can make gorgeous golden peach jam any time I want.
 So I did!

 Here's What You Need To Get Ready For Your Jam Session

-It's easy to make jam and, it's a pretty smooth process once you've done it a time or two.
+Making jam is an easy and smooth process once you've done it a time or two.

 Please take the time to read through the recipe and the instructions before you begin!
 Set up a little assembly line with everything you need close at hand.
 Once you've started, you won't have time to run to the store!